Hanksville to Glen Canyon, Utah - Across the USA in Stages - Stage 6 - CycleBlaze

 Heart 0 Comment 0

 Hanksville lies on the high plains to the west of the Glen Canyon area.
 There is a long stretch of open scrublands with ancient crumbling rock formations and far off mountains.
 As we headed east out of town, the wind was in our faces and doing its best to hold us back.
 A rain storm happened late yesterday afternoon leaving an unsettled weather pattern in its wake.
 The threat of rain was ever present as we continued on.
 Twenty miles of wide open prairie separated us from where we would reach the canyon.
 Once there, it seemed logical that we would get out of the wind and enjoy an effortless cruise down to the river.
 Those thoughts kept me moving forward.
-Little did any of us know, the since wind would never let up during this ride, the downhill part of the ride would effectively be negated.
+Little did any of us know, the wind would never let up during this ride, and the downhill portion would be tough as well.

 Out on the high plains to the east of Hanksville there were imposing blue mountains that rose off in the distance.